 Forester was angry when he watched the news on TV, sitting beside Adam in the detention bay.

 ‘I’ll ask you as a friend for the last time Adam; what were you doing outside the room by that time of the night?’

 ‘The same thing you were doing.’
 Adam replied.

 ‘What do you mean by that?’

 ‘When you left the room, I decided to also take a walk.
-So, I got out of bed and went over to Patton Museum, and then I decided to go back to the hostel through the east.
+So, I got out of bed and went over to Patton Museum, and then I decided to go back to the hostel using the east route.
 I was playing music on my cell phone, and singing along too.
 While walking through the field, I found the General’s body lying on the floor.
 It appeared that someone had just tried to murder him.
 He wasn’t dead yet, so I tried to quiz him, but words wouldn’t escape out of his lips.
 And just a minute before you came, he stopped breathing.’

-‘That’s a lie Adam.’
+‘That’s a lie, Adam.’
 Forester shouted.
 ‘I heard an argument.
 I didn’t hear everything that was said, but I know two people were arguing, and then I heard a howl.
 Coming back to the scene, I find you holding General Ashford in your arms, and you sit here and tell me lies.’

 ‘I tell you the truth, brother.’